-Go on a high-alpine backcountry camping trip in the Indian Peaks Wilderness Area, a 120-square-mile chunk of mountains straddling the Continental Divide that includes seven peaks over 13,000 feet.
+— Go on a high-alpine backcountry camping trip in the Indian Peaks Wilderness area, a 120-square-mile chunk of mountains straddling the Continental Divide that includes seven peaks over 13,000 feet.

 Colorado’s diversity is evident in its annual events.
-The National Western Stock Show is a huge rodeo and stock extravaganza for wranglers.
-Native American powwows, including a big gathering in late March, take place annually in Denver.
-Then there are all the funky mountain towns, each with its own microculture, host regular celebrations, including the International Snow Sculpture Championships and Ullr Fest in Breckenridge and the Cannabis Cup in Denver.
+The National Western Stock Show is a huge rodeo and stock extravaganza for wranglers held every January; Native American powwows, including a big gathering in late March, take place yearly in Denver; and several mountain towns, each with its own microculture, host regular celebrations, including the International Snow Sculpture Championships and Ullr Fest in Breckenridge and the Cannabis Cup in Denver.

-Colorado is the king of scenic outdoor venues and enthusiastic, high-altitude fans, so it attracts phenomenal musical acts from around the world, especially in the summer.
-Red Rocks Amphitheater, just a couple of miles west of Denver, is one of the world’s few naturally occurring acoustic arenas—is among the best places to see a show anywhere, and the Telluride Bluegrass Festival, high in the San Juan Mountains, is legendary.
-And scores of smaller music and food fests are scheduled throughout the spring, summer, and fall.
+Colorado is also the king of scenic outdoor venues and enthusiastic fans, so it attracts phenomenal musical acts from around the world, especially in the summer.
+Just a couple miles west of Denver, Red Rocks Park and Amphitheatre—one of the world’s few naturally occurring acoustic arenas—is among the best places to see a show anywhere, and the Telluride Bluegrass Festival, held high in the San Juan Mountains, is legendary.
+Scores more smaller music and food festivals take place around the state throughout the spring, summer, and fall.